-The compensation to directors and other key management personnel were determined by the Compensation Committee of the Company in accordance with the individual performance and the market trends.
+The compensation to directors and other key management personnel were determined by the Compensation Committee of APEC in accordance with the individual performance and the market trends.

-25. PLEDGED ASSETS
+26. PLEDGED ASSETS

 The following assets are provided to be the collaterals for customs declaration and bank borrowings: